A heat pump extracts heat energy from the air or ground, even when it is cold outside, and uses it to warm your home.

 Installing an ASHP is simple.
 There’s no need for extensive groundworks and any plumber or heating engineer can install an ASHP with our support.
-Nu-Heat can even take on all of the MCS paperwork and commissioning for the system, ensuring the heat pump is installed correctly and meets the criteria required for the Renewable Heat Incentive.
+Nu-Heat can even take on all of the MCS paperwork and commissioning for the system, ensuring the heat pump is installed correctly and meets the criteria required for the Boiler Upgrade Scheme.

 There are 3 key stages to installing an air source heat pump:

 Choosing an experienced ASHP supplier is essential when it comes to heat pump system design.
 You need to be confident that the system will be efficient and work as expected, keeping running costs low.
 Nu-Heat offers the following as standard: